 In this course, Introduction to Cisco Automation and Software Defined Networks, you will cover each of the exam objectives related to Automation and Cisco's Software Defined Networks.
 First, you will learn the terminology around Software Defined Networks, and describe how the underlay network allows for VXLAN tunneling on the overlay network.
 Next, you will see how the same VLAN and Subnet can exist at opposite ends of a Layer 3 network using VXLAN, and examine how APIs are used to send information in and out of network devices.
 Finally, you will discover how configuration management is becoming an important component of a network and describe how we can use utilities like Ansible, Puppet, or Chef to keep configurations of devices consistent.
 By the end of this course, you will have gained foundational knowledge that will cover the exam objectives.

 Course Overview Hi, everyone.
-My name is Ross for Curtis and welcome to my course introduction to Sisko Automation and software defined networks.
+My name is Ross Bagurdes, and welcome to my course, Introduction to Cisco Automation and Software Defined Networks.
 I'm a network engineer with more than 20 years experience building enterprise networks and teaching people about them.
 Networks are becoming larger and more complex as information technology becomes the center of our personal and professional lives.
-New tools and features are needed in order to provide redundancy, accurate configurations and efficiency to the ever expanding quantity of devices needed to provide networking to data centers and end users.
-Cisco has developed a next generation software to find networks, or SD end, in order to provide tools for engineers to better do their jobs.
+New tools and features are needed in order to provide redundancy, accurate configurations, and efficiency to the ever‑expanding quantity of devices needed to provide networking to data centers and to end users.
+Cisco has developed next generation software‑defined networks, or SDN, in order to provide tools for engineers to better do their jobs.
 Additionally, configuration management is paramount to a robust and resilient network.
-This course will introduce the key components involved in Cisco software defined networks and automation, including describing the software to find network fabric, explaining the benefit and operation of VX land, tunneling, describing a P I communication, describing Jason encoded data and looking at the configuration management tools used to keep configurations accurate.
-By the end of this course, you'll understand the underlay and overlay networks used to create the SDM fabric as well as better.
-Understand how a pea eye's air used to manage networks before beginning this course, you should be familiar with I P Routing and Encapsulation Layer three Switches and v.
-Lance.
-I hope you'll join me on this journey to learn Cisco software to find networks and automation with the introduction to Sisko Automation and software to find networks course at Pluralsight.
+This course will introduce the key components involved in Cisco software‑defined networks and automation, including describing the software‑defined network fabric, explaining the benefit and operation of VXLAN tunneling, describing API communication, describing JSON‑encoded data, and looking at the configuration management tools used to keep configurations accurate.
+By the end of this course, you'll understand the underlay and overlay networks used to create the SDN fabric, as well as better understand how APIs are used to manage networks.
+Before beginning this course, you should be familiar with IP routing and encapsulation, Layer 3 switches and VLANs.
+I hope you'll join me on this journey to learn Cisco software‑defined networks and automation with the Introduction to Cisco Automation and Software Defined Networks course, at Pluralsight.